ronihcohen/Lumi/audiobook_to_text_sync_app_design.md

     *   **Cache**: Redis for caching session data and frequently accessed content.
 *   **Storage**: AWS S3 or Google Cloud Storage for storing media files.
 *   **Synchronization Service**:
-    *   **Forced Alignment Engine**: The application will use **WhisperX**.
-It is a popular and highly accurate forced alignment engine that leverages the Whisper ASR model.
-Its accuracy at the word level makes it an excellent choice for creating a precise and reliable synchronization experience.
+    *   **Transcription and Alignment Engine**: The application will use **`faster-whisper`**.
+It is a reimplementation of OpenAI's Whisper model that is up to 4 times faster and uses less memory, while providing highly accurate word-level timestamps.
 It will be self-hosted and integrated directly into the `Sync Service`.
 *   **DevOps**: Docker, Kubernetes, GitHub Actions for CI/CD.

 ## 9. Challenges